THammami01/youtube-ad-blocker/README.md

 skipButton.click();
 ```

-This line of code is sufficient for skipping the 5s-must-watch type of ads.
+This line of code is sufficient for skipping the 5s-must-watch type of ads:

 ```js
 document.getElementsByClassName('ytp-ad-skip-button')[0].click()